Greta Hodgkinson: Muse

 Greta Hodgkinson has had numerous roles created for her by the most influential choreographers of the 20th and 21st century.
 She enjoyed a "close creative symbiosis" with choreographer and former Artistic Director of The National Ballet of Canada, James Kudelka.
-He created the sensuous summer section of his 1997 abstract ballet, The Four Seasons, expressly for Hodgkinson, and considered her a muse.
+He created the summer section of his 1997 abstract ballet, The Four Seasons, expressly for Hodgkinson and considered her a muse.
 As such, she helped create many of the lead roles in works that are now a part of The National Ballet of Canada's permanent repertoire, among them Swan Lake, The Nutcracker, and The Firebird.

 Hodgkinson also worked closely with such icons as William Forsythe, Jiri Kylian, Glen Tetley, John Neumeier, Wayne McGregor, Christopher Wheeldon, Crystal Pite and Alexei Ratmansky.
-She also collaborated with such noted Canadian choreographers as Jean-Pierre Perreault, John Alleyne, Robert Desrosiers and Jean Grand-Maitre as well as emerging young Canadian choreographers Dominique Dumais, Sabrina Matthews, Matjash Mrozewski and Guillaume Côté.
+She also collaborated with such noted Canadian choreographers as Jean-Pierre Perreault, John Alleyne, Robert Desrosiers and Jean Grand-Maitre as well as emerging young Canadian choreographers Dominique Dumais, Sabrina Matthews, Matjash Mrozewski, and Guillaume Côté.

 Over her 30-year career, Hodgkinson developed strong chemistry with frequent partners Rex Harrington, Aleksandar Antonijevic, Roberto Bolle and Guillaume Côté, "each one being wonderful in his own way".

-She continues a prolific creative collaboration with dancer and choreographer Guillaume Côté as a Muse, Creative Assistant and Rehearsal Director.
+She continues a creative collaboration with dancer and choreographer Guillaume Côté as a Muse, Creative Assistant, and Rehearsal Director.
 She created and toured in Crypto (2019-2022), a full evening multimedia work.
-She performed Hamlet’s mother in the Guillaume Côté-Robert Lepage adaptation of Shakespear’s play, which premiered at Festival des arts de Saint-Sauveur in July 2023 to critical acclaim.
+She performed Hamlet’s mother in the Guillaume Côté-Robert Lepage adaptation of Shakespeare’s play, which premiered at Festival des arts de Saint-Sauveur in July 2023.
 In 2019, Ballet Kelowna launched its 17th season with Guillaume Côté’s Bolero with Greta Hodgkinson as Guest Artist.
-The company's arftistic director, Simone Orlando, reflects on the experience: "She is really a superstar.
+The company's artistic director, Simone Orlando, reflected on the experience: "She is really a superstar.
 She helped teach Bolero as well as offered so much to our dancers.
 She is fearless.
 The lifts in this piece are sort of death-defying.
 I’m sitting there, just holding my breath, hoping my dancers are going to catch her!”